Abingdon High School (Virginia): Extracurricular activities

-The school offers student activities including athletics, band, chorus, one act theater, National Honor Society, Washington County Community Scholars, Future Farmers of America, a DECA chapter, an FBLA chapter, and a Technology Student Association chapter.
 The school newspaper is the Talon, the yearbook is The Beacon and the literary magazine is Wings.

 Wachovia Cup

 Abingdon High School has won the Central Fidelity/Wachovia Cup in Group AA Academics 15 times, setting the state record for most championships.
 Abingdon won 9 consecutive championships from 1990 to 1998.
 The Central Fidelity/Wachovia Cup, which was started in 1989, is awarded by the Virginia High School League.

-Southwest Academic Conference

-Abingdon High is a member of the Southwest Academic Conference.
-Its championships include: